 - Alternative Programs: A student may be assigned to or offered the opportunity to participate in alternative programs available if, in the opinion of school officials, such assignment would benefit the student.
 A student with a disability should be referred to the IEP team to determine appropriate services and placement. - Behavioral Contract: A behavioral contract between a student and appropriate school personnel may define expected behaviors, conditions, and consequences. - Behavioral Intervention Plans: A Behavioral Intervention Plan (BIP) is a written, specific, and purposeful plan which describes behavioral interventions and other strategies that will be implemented to reduce and/or prevent targeted misbehaviors and reinforce appropriate replacement behaviors.
 An individual BIP will be developed for a student with a disability if the student's behavioral difficulties significantly interfere with the ability to benefit from his/her education and education of others.
 Prior to initiation of a BIP, a Functional Behavior Assessment (FBA) must be completed and assessment information used to develop the BIP.
 The Behavior Intervention Plan (BIP) must be noted on the current IEP.
 If a student with a disability has an individual Behavior Intervention Plan (BIP), then the BIP supersedes the Student Code of Conduct and the student will be disciplined in accordance with the procedures delineated in his/her Behavior Intervention Plan.
 By the 10th day of Out Of School Suspension, a student with an IEP/or 504 Plan must have a Manifestation Determination Hearing.
 Manifestation Hearing members will consist of LEA representative, ESE teacher, General Education teacher, Administrator, parent, and student.
 Students with an IEP/504 Plan may not be suspended greater than 10 days without educational services based on the IEP. - Conferences: Conferences between/among any combination of student, teachers, parent/guardian, and administrator may be held to discuss student conduct and/or problems.
-Such conferences consider alternatives available and seek to determine a Plan of action which will be most beneficial to the student. - Counseling: If, in the opinion of school officials, a student would benefit from counseling by a school psychologist, social worker, guidance counselor, or an outside agency, such counseling shall be arranged. - Referrals: If, in the opinion of school officials, a student would benefit from services provided by a school or outside agency, such referrals shall be made. - Other: Other alternatives may be used as deemed appropriate by the school administration.
+Such conferences consider alternatives available and seek to determine a Plan of action which will be most beneficial to the student. - Counseling/ Intervention Program: If, in the opinion of school officials, a student would benefit from counseling or participating in an Intervention Program provided by a school psychologist, social worker, guidance counselor, school sponsored program, or an outside agency, a student may be required to obtain counseling or participate in a school district recognized program at parental expense.
+A student shall be required to show proof of completion/participation as part of disciplinary procedures, partial criteria for "Early Termination of an Alternative Placement", or requirement for continued enrollment.
+Offenses that school officials may employ this alternative may include but are not limited to bullying, threats, intimidation, stalking, harassment, teen dating violence or abuse or acts motivated by hate or bias. - Referrals: If, in the opinion of school officials, a student would benefit from services provided by a school or outside agency, such referrals shall be made. - Other: Other alternatives may be used as deemed appropriate by the school administration.